-Scheie is a leader in research and treatment of diabetic retinopathy.
-The Retina Service offers the most advanced treatments, many of which have been developed or evaluated at Scheie.
+Scheie's Retina Service offers the most advanced treatments for diabetic retinopathy, many of which have been developed or evaluated at Penn Medicine.

 What is Diabetic Retinopathy?

 Over time, diabetes can damage small blood vessels throughout the body.
 This damage can cause foot ulcers, nerve numbness and kidney failure.
 In the eye, it can cause retinal damage, known as diabetic retinal disease, or diabetic retinopathy.

 Anyone with diabetes is at risk for diabetic retinopathy, which causes vision loss due to two major issues: swelling and bleeding.
 Blood vessels in the eye sometimes leak fluid causing the retina to swell.
 This swelling causes blurred vision.